stan-yanis/Historical-Automobile-Sales-Part-2/README.md

 - **Interactive Visuals:** Includes line charts, bar charts, and pie charts for detailed analysis.

 ## Live App
-Click below to view the live app [https://historical-automobile-sales-part-2-11.onrender.com](https://historical-automobile-sales-part-2-11.onrender.com)
+Click here to view the live app [https://historical-automobile-sales-part-2-11.onrender.com](https://historical-automobile-sales-part-2-11.onrender.com)

 ## How to Use